 Dynamic.
 Fun.
 Energetic.
 Some would say that I’m a fair grader.
 Not easy, but very fair.
 If a student has to submit, or re-submit, an assignment more than one time, I look at it each and every time.
 I will do whatever it takes to ensure they have a strong understanding of the theory or application and can truly say that they got something out of the class.
 How would you describe your teaching style?
 Kinesthetic.
 I don't want my students to only know theory and abstract concepts.
 I want them to be able to apply those skills.
 That is when true learning takes place.
 It’s not just about the grade you get; it’s how you apply the knowledge.

 What are some words of wisdom that you would like to share with those considering going back to college?

-With that said, YOU are responsible for your success.
-No one else.
-It is solely up to you…. either reach for it, or don’t.
+Education empowers you.
+Teachers hold a responsibility to ensure their students are given the best possible education, while also fostering each student's individuality and strengths so they can find their own personal success.
+If you’re not learning, you’re not growing.
+With that said, YOU are responsible for your success—no one else.
 The accountability component is huge.
-You’re in charge of that success, but you don’t have to go it alone, There are plenty of people willing to give you a hand.
-And when you achieve that success, help the next person along.
-Always pay it forward.
+You’re in charge, but you don’t have to go it alone.
+There are plenty of people willing to give you a hand.
+And when you achieve that success, help the next person along and always pay it forward.